 Please note that current Selection Committee members are not eligible to receive awards.

 In support of Apra's goal to promote professional growth, Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
-In
+In a

 The Apra Scholarship covers the costs of conference registration, accommodation (up to four nights) and travel expenses (not to exceed